CopterExpress/clover/docs/en/camera.md

 # Working with the camera

-To work with the main camera, make sure it is enabled in file `~/catkin_ws/src/clever/clever/launch/clever.launch`:
+Make sure the camera is enabled in the `~/catkin_ws/src/clever/clever/launch/clever.launch` file:

 ```xml
 <arg name="main_camera" default="true"/>
 ```

-Also make sure that [correct position and orientation are indicated] for the camera (camera_frame.md).
+Also make sure that [position and orientation of the camera](camera_frame.md) is correct.

 The `clever` package must be restarted after the launch-file has been edited: